 If you get the flu, the CDC recommends taking Tamiflu.

-But though Tamiflu is widely prescribed and heavily marketed to both the public and to doctors, there are concerns about it.
-It seems to be a dangerous drug with many worrisome side effects, as I wrote about in a recent post.
+Though doctors widely prescribe Tamiflu and industry heavily markets it to both the public and to doctors, evidence suggests that Tamiflu is a dangerous drug with many worrisome side effects, as I explained in a recent article.

 The comments on a public Facebook discussion about Tamiflu highlight some of the concerns about Tamiflu: